perigrin/the-room/_posts/2020-12-31-Building-a-Shopify-App-With-Perl-Part-2.md

 }
 ```

-First We establish that we're in development mode.
+First we establish that we're in development mode.
 Remember that we're in the
 `assets/` directory, all the paths here will be relative to that.
 Our entry
 point, that is the main file for our application is located in `src/index.js`,
 so I coped the Mitrhil code from my template above into that file.
 The output